 Can I apply for a scholarship to attend a summer session?

-No. Students attending summer sessions: periods of instruction normally lasting six to seven weeks during the months of May through August, are not eligible to apply for funding under this program.
+No students attending summer sessions or periods of instruction normally lasting six to seven weeks during the months of May through August, are not eligible to apply for funding under this program.

 Am I eligible for the full scholarship if I attend second semester only?

-No. If a student will not begin their program until the second semester, the student is eligible for half of the scholarship only.
-However that application deadlines do not change.
+No if a student will not begin their program until the second semester, the student may be considered for half of the scholarship.
+However the application deadlines do not change.
 If a student will not attend until the January semester, they must still submit an application form prior to the deadline date as outlined on the application form.